Can I Sue My Hairdresser?

 Sometimes it transpires that there is no insurance in place at all and other times the insurer attempts to avoid having to pay out on the grounds that the Defendant has failed to comply with the terms of the policy.

 The hair dressing industry is completely unregulated and this means the public can be at risk.

 It’s quite shocking that hairdressing salons have no Regulator to ensure that every business has proper insurance in place.
 After all, hairdressers apply a variety of chemicals that can do real damage in untrained or unqualified hands.

 For too long members of the public have struggled, not because they don’t have a sound negligence claim, but on the basis there is no insurer to claim from.

 How Much is Your Claim Worth?

 Every hair claim is different and involves a range of possible heads of damage and financial losses.

-There are a broad range of awards for hair damage.
-It also needs to be remembered that so much depends upon the extent of any psychological damage and of course the speed of recovery.
+It needs to be remembered that a great deal depends upon the extent of any psychological damage and of course the speed of recovery.

-- We would be delighted to hear from you so that we can speak to you about your particular circumstances.
+- We would be delighted to hear from you so that we can speak to you about your damaged hair claim and your particular circumstances.